Chinese Millennials, the New Target of Tourism Players

 Chinese millennials are ultra-connected

-With more than 660 million Chinese people on Internet, China is one of the most connected countries in the world.
+With more than 99% of the population using APP to prepare their trip , China is one of the most connected countries in the world.
 The Chinese Internet community has a passion for information sharing on social media.
-In fact, 90% of Chinese Internet users being more than 550 million Chinese have at least one account on QQ, Wechat, Weibo, or another social media network.
+In fact, 90% of Chinese Internet users being more than 550 million Chinese have at least one account on QQ, Wechat, RED Weibo, Douyin, or another social media network.
 They use these platforms to share their comments, advice, photos, and other stories about their trips abroad.

 However, we should not forget that the first use of the Internet for Chinese people is the possibility to research for information before purchasing a product or a service.
 Chinese tourists look for a different kinds of information: plane tickets, hotels, places to visit, and other attractions.
 The most famously used search engine in China is Baidu, a leader in its market with more than 80% of the market share.